JTA head warns teachers to brace for big challenges come September Loop Jamaica

 Smith, from his vantage point, argued that “the reality is that those of us who remain may have a more challenging job.

-He told delegates of the JTA to be mindful that there will be anxious and nervous parents (come September), but as they return to the classroom, “let our answer be one of hope”.
+He told delegates of the JTA to be mindful that there will be anxious and nervous parents (come September), but as they return to the classrooms, “let our answer be one of hope”.

 Smith was speaking at the start of the 58th Annual JJTA Conference which is to run from August 22 to August 24 at the Hilton Rose Hall Resort in St James.